baban9/AlienInvasion-Game/README.md

 When Pygame detects a KEYDOWN event,
     - we need to check whether the key that was pressed is one that triggers a certain action.

+For Bullets
+    - Bullets will then travel straight up the screen until they disappear off the top of the screen

+Importing the sprite module from pygame.
+    - When you use sprites, you can group related elements in your game and act on all the grouped elements at once